 Connection: Gulf of Corinth of the Ionian Sea and the Saronic Gulf in the Aegean Sea

 Corinth Canal, the narrowest and deepest canal in the world passes through the narrow Isthmus of Corinth.
-Construction of the canal began way back in the 7th century B.C., but was opened only in 1893.
-Mastermind behind the construction of this canal was Hungarian architects Tyrr and Gerster who worked on this project for 12 years.
+Construction of the canal began way back in the 7th century B.C. but was opened only in 1893.
+The mastermind behind the construction of this canal was Hungarian architects Tyrr and Gerster who worked on this project for 12 years.
 The canal is considered important as it helps seafarers avoid the dangers of sailing around the Peloponnese’s treacherous underwater rocks while moving between the Gulf of Corinth and the Saronic Gulf.
-Because of its width of only 21 meters it’s incapable of accommodating modern ships that are big in size.
-This canal that serves about 15,000 ships from 50 countries is considered as the most expensive canal in the world.
+Because of its width of only 21 meters, it’s incapable of accommodating modern ships that are big in size.
+This canal which serves about 15,000 ships from 50 countries is considered the most expensive canal in the world.

 Length: 584 km

 Erie Canal, a historic canal in upstate New York began its construction in 1817 and was completed in 1825.
 Due to its growing traffic, the Canal was further enlarged between 1836 and 1862.
 The first navigable waterway connecting the Atlantic Ocean to the Great Lakes is considered one of the finest American accomplishments.
 The economic benefits of using this canal were enormous.
 It reduced the cost of transporting products from Buffalo to New York City from $100 per ton to around $10 per ton.
 This canal was not just a financial success but it also triggered large-scale commercial, agricultural, and immigration development.
 Until the 20th century, the canal remained an essential water route connecting a number of cities, but today tourist ships form the basis of its major traffic flow.